crux/crux.github.io/_projects/drops.md

 {% include iframe.html src="/drops/" %}

 <!--end-of-excerpt-->
-So this is really **OLD!** I put a first [blog post online in 2006], and but that time it was already a couple of years old and untouched.
-Coming from computer graphics land I was intersted in playing with dynamic javascript for full-screen, better say full window, display.
-Above is an embedded iframe, see it [here full page].
+I put a first [post online in 2006], by that time it was already untouched and a couple of years old.
+I guess that counts as **really OLD!** Coming from computer graphics land I was frustrated with C++, X11 and OpenGL and intersted in playing with dynamic javascript for full-screen, better say full window, display.
+The stuff above is an embedded `IFrame`, you can link to the _original_ [full page here].

-I can exactly say as the machines and the site don't exist any more but I would date this little javascript experiment of mine to 2001.
-Around that time I realized Javascript was one of the most misunderstood languages and actually fell in love with it.
-Which is for why i tried really really hard writing clean code, something you basically unheard of by that time of `marquee` tags and javascript clocks.
+I can't exactly say as the machines and the site no longer exist but I would date my little javascript experiment to 2001.
+Around that time I realized Javascript was one of the most misunderstood languages and fell in love with it.
+Which is for why I tried really really hard writing clean code, something basically unheard in javascript land, a time of `marquee` tags and javascript clocks.
 Flash ruled, and I hated Flash.

-[here full page]: /drops
+[full page here]: /drops
-[blog post online in 2006]: /dropjes
+[post online in 2006]: /dropjes

 Actually, I'm quite proude of my javascript.
-It's not complicated, but it is clean and the amazing part is, it is running basically untouched, 15 years later in my browser.
-See some of the dynamic javascript abstraction code i wrote for myself below:
+It's not complicated, but it is clean and the amazing part is, it is running untouched, 15 years later in my browser.
+[Full source code] is now merged into this jekyll blog and [can be found on github].
+For a glimpse see some of my dynamic javascript abstraction code below for example:

 ```js
 function ObjectByName(name) {